DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam.md

 OpenFOAM (Open-source Field Operation And Manipulation) is a free open-source finite-volume CFD solver.
 OpenFOAM is primarily written in C++ and comes with libraries to help facilitate numerical operations on field values.
 OpenFOAM also has a wide range of utilities for pre- and post-processing, such as mesh generation/quality checks and support for ParaView (for post-process visualization).
 There are three main branches of OpenFOAM: ESI OpenCFD, The OpenFOAM Foundation, and Extended Project.
 DAFoam only supports the ESI OpenCFD version, the OpenFOAM version discussed within this document.

 ### Follow Along
-This document contains basic information related to setting up an OpenFOAM simulation using the steady-state [NACA0012 simulation](https://github.com/DAFoam/user_guide_files/tree/main/Chapter2_OpenFOAM).
+This document contains basic information related to setting up OpenFOAM for the steady-state [NACA0012 simulation](https://github.com/DAFoam/user_guide_files/tree/main/Chapter2_OpenFOAM).
 We will discuss every file within this case in an effort to clarify the various aspects of OpenFOAM.

-To help with clarity, below is the file structure for the NACA0012 case.
-As a general overview: `0` contains boundary conditions and initial field values, `constant` handles flow properties (such as turbulence model and fluid modeling parameters), and `system` controls the numerical discretization, equation solution parameters, etc. This document serves as detailed documentation to these directories.
+To help with clarity, below is the file/folder structure for the NACA0012 case.
+As a general overview: `0.orig` contains boundary conditions and initial field values, `constant` handles flow properties (such as turbulence model and fluid modeling parameters), and `system` controls the numerical discretization, equation solution parameters, etc. This document serves as detailed documentation for these directories.

 <pre>
 - 0.orig               // initial fields and boundary conditions